nodejs/wiki-archive/Installing-io.js-via-package-manager.md

 Support is on its way but since io.js is still a relatively new project the recommended way to install it is [building it](https://github.com/iojs/io.js/wiki/Installing-Building-io.js) or [getting a binary](https://github.com/iojs/io.js/wiki/Installing-Building-io.js#installing-on-linux) directly.

 Support in distribution package managers is on its way.
+You can [monitor progress in this issue](https://github.com/iojs/io.js/issues/640).